Custom Software Development Company – The Recipe For Brexit?

 Thus, leaving the EU in a hard way, as many Britons insist, may be a devastating blow for the economy and all the ICT companies may feel pressure to save rather than invest.
 In such a situation, the cloud mindset of moving more and more business processes into the cloud may be the best option.

 To overcome the upcoming challenges with Brexit, companies from the UK shall look for the best-skilled coders without great effort to forge a cooperation.
 So how to choose a software development company out of UK?
-According to the Business Insider, Poland currently holds third place on the list of countries with best software developers, outperforming France, Switzerland, and Japan (with UK and US being outside of the list).
+According to the Business Insider, Poland currently holds third place on the list of countries with best software developers, app developers and app designers outperforming France, Switzerland, and Japan (with UK and US being outside of the list).

 Combining factors like geographical and cultural closeness, tight economic ties with or without EU membership and great value provided, hiring the custom software development company from Central and Eastern Europe may be the best way to optimize costs, building innovations and keeping the company operational at the same time.
 Especially in the troublesome post-Brexit times.